This article has been archived. It is offered "as is" and will no longer be updated.

 Note These steps describe how to configure constrained delegation if the Virtual Server service and the Virtual Server Administration Web site is installed on the same computer.
 If you have a configuration where the Virtual Server service, the Virtual Server Administration Web site, and the virtual hard disk files are hosted on different computers, do not follow these steps to configure constrained delegation.
-Instead, follow the steps from the "Configuring constrained delegation" topic in the Virtual Server Administrator's Guide
+Instead, follow the steps from the "Configuring constrained delegation" topic in the Virtual Server Administrator's Guide.

 To configure constrained delegation for your Virtual Server environment, follow these steps:

 On a domain controller, start the Active Directory Users and Computers program.
 To do this, click Start, click Run, type dsa.msc, and then click OK.

 Locate, and then click the container that contains the computer that is running Virtual Server 2005.
 For example, locate, and then click the Computers container.